rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 ```
 *Listing 7.
 You have to take action if something is null*

-### 🧰 Swiss-army knife
+### 🧰 Swiss-army Knife
 The incredibly insightful book [Programming Kotlin](https://www.goodreads.com/book/show/42643431-programming-kotlin?from_search=true&from_srp=true&qid=m7qM2myL1j&rank=2) features a swiss-army knife as its cover.
-These pocketknives offer a multitude of tools in a very compact form-factor which caused the word to become [synonymous](https://en.wikipedia.org/wiki/Swiss_Army_knife) for something extreme flexible and able to solve pretty much any problem at hand.
+These pocketknives offer a multitude of tools in a very compact form factor which caused the word to become [synonymous](https://en.wikipedia.org/wiki/Swiss_Army_knife) for something extreme flexible and able to solve pretty much any problem at hand.

 Describing Kotlin as one of these pocketknives could not be more apt.
 I've come to love the language for the flexibility it offers in solving problems.
 I especially love the fact you can employ the language in different ways, suited to the problem at hand.

 Need something simple?
 Use Kotlin to script, no classes required!
 Want to model complex concepts?
 Write Object-Oriented code.
 Is it a more algorithmic or logical problem?
-Try solving it in a Functional way.
+Try solving it in a Functional style.
 Kotlin does not restrict you much, so you can pick and choose whatever you need, all in one convenient package.
 A true swiss-army knife!

-### ☕ Integrates with Java's ecosystem
+### ☕ Integrates with Java's Ecosystem

 Java is an incredible language, but it's more than that.
 The JVM is an amazing platform.
 One of the platform's greatest strengths is the vast community and the solutions it has produced.
 There are libraries available for virtually every problem.

 Kotlin, thankfully, [integrates well](https://kotlinlang.org/docs/java-interop.html) with this established and mature ecosystem.
 The interoperability of Kotlin with Java is generally excellent, with some small caveats here and there.
-This makes it easy to start adopting Kotlin in existing codebases and leveraging both Java code in the project and of third party libraries.
+This makes it easy to start adopting Kotlin in existing codebases and leveraging both Java code in the project and of third-party libraries.

-## 💔 3 Things I dislike
+## 💔 3 Things I Dislike
 Just like any tool, there are some aspects you dislike about it.
 Thankfully there aren't many things I dislike about Kotlin, even after extensive use.
 Let's have a look.

-### 🛣️ Interoperability works well... one way
+### 🛣️ One-Way Interoperability

 I mentioned the interoperability with Java as one of the language's strengths, but there is one caveat.
 It works well in situations where Kotlin uses Java code.
 The other way around, though possible, requires [more effort](https://kotlinlang.org/docs/java-to-kotlin-interop.html).

-The Kotlin compiler generates Java bytecode based off your source files.
+The Kotlin compiler generates Java bytecode based on your source files.
 Some of the languages' features require that bytecode to be... somewhat creative.
 If you then have to use that code from Java you have to deal with whatever the Kotlin compiler generated, making it less pleasant.

-In general then, I see the Java interoperability suited best for gradual migration or partial adoption of Kotlin in a codebase.
+In general, I see the Java interoperability suited best for gradual migration or partial adoption of Kotlin in a codebase.

-### 📦 No package private
+### 📦 No Package-private

-Kotlin takes a slightly different approach to visibility modifiers than Java, and doesn't offer the package private option.
+Kotlin takes a slightly different approach to visibility modifiers than Java and *doesn't* offer the package-private option.
 Now, this might not be a big issue for some projects, but for bigger, more complex projects it can be.

-Maintainable code should do one thing and do it well, in short it should adhere to the *[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)*.
-One way to achieve this, is by breaking up complexity in different modules.
-A package is a way to modularize code, and the package private modifier allows you to encapsulate details at this level.
+Maintainable code should do one thing and do it well: it should adhere to the *[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)*.
+One way to achieve this is by breaking up complexity, for instance by modularizing code.
+A package is a way to achieve this, and the package-private modifier allows you to encapsulate details at this level.
 This way you can refactor implementation details more easily.

 The closest thing Kotlin offers is the internal modifier, which hides details at the *module* level.
 [Module](https://kotlinlang.org/docs/visibility-modifiers.html#modules) here means a compilation unit, like a Maven or Gradle module.
-In practice this forced me to expose more details than I bargained for, since everything in a module can access it.
+In practice, this forced me to expose more details than I bargained for since everything in a module can access it.
 It also forced me to create multi-module projects sooner than I liked to.

-### 😳 Accidental exposure
+### 😳 Accidental Exposure

-As you just saw, Kotlin doesn't offer the package private access modifier.
-In Java this is actually the [default](https://www.javatpoint.com/access-modifiers) when you don't specify any of the other options (private, protected, public).
+As you just saw, Kotlin doesn't offer the package-private access modifier.
+In Java, this is the [default](https://www.javatpoint.com/access-modifiers) when you don't specify any of the other options (private, protected, public).
 Kotlin takes a different approach where the default is *[public](https://kotlinlang.org/docs/visibility-modifiers.html)*.

 Public as the default saves you from writing a keyword here and there, but it takes the explicit thought process of making something public away.
 Public is the *most open* and *risky* modifier.
 I've seen programmers simply forget about the visibility modifiers and code unintentionally becoming publicly accessible.

 I would have liked this to be implemented differently.
 Though the consequences in small projects might not be that bad, in bigger, more complex projects access modifiers are *crucial*.
 It allows developers to encapsulate details, making coding easier to change in the future.

-## 📝 Wrapping up
+## 📝 Wrapping Up

 About three years of daily development with Kotlin has taught me a lot about the language.
 It would be a challenge to return to other languages that don't provide the **flexibility**, **expressiveness**, and **utility** that Kotlin does.